svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 Bit val: 0  0  0  0  0  0  XX XXXX XXXX XXXX XXXX XXXX X 0 0 0
 ```

-Since the value of the pointer (really it is an index into the array
+Since the value of the pointer (really an index into the array
 that represents the heap storage), made up by the Xed out bits above,
 is only meant to reference other cons cells (which are 8 bytes apart
 in the allocated heap) the bottom three bits are unused.
 The zero in